hedera-dev/hedera-comm-calls/README.md

 ### Agendas

 The agendas for calls are tracked in the Issues tab of this repository.
-To add an item to an agenda, simply add a comment to one of the agenda issues.
+To add an item to an existing agenda, simply add a comment to one of the agenda issues.

 Anyone is welcome to add an item to the agenda as long as it follows the following guidelines.